 Energy Performance Certificate Penalty Charges

-There is a £500 penalty for failure to display a valid Energy Performance Certificate (EPC) in commercial buildings which are frequently visited by the public and have floor area of more than 500 m2.
+You can be fined between £500 and £5,000 for failure to display a valid Energy Performance Certificate (EPC) in commercial buildings which are frequently visited by the public and have floor area of more than 500 m2.
 The EPC must be displayed in a prominent place clearly visible to members of the public who visit the building.

-TEAM will produce an EPC for buildings following the same method in England and Wales, which involves information gathering, a site survey, 3D modelling and data input using approved SBEM software, calculation of energy rating, production of reports and lodgement.
+TEAM will produce an EPC for buildings following the same method in England and Wales, which involves information gathering, a site survey, 3D modelling and data input using approved energy performance software SBEM, calculation of energy rating, production of reports and lodgement.
 The EPC will be accompanied by a recommendation report.

 TEAM will lodge EPCs and recommendation reports through an accredited body on a central register and be made available to the customer.
 If you would like TEAM to assist you with the production of EPCs please contact us.